Lessons

 Swimming is not only an excellent full-body workout, but also an exciting healthy activity to do with kids.

-No matter if you’re teaching them new strokes, racing across the pool, or simply floating together, swimming boosts cardiovascular health, builds strength, and improves coordination.
+Whether you’re teaching them new strokes, racing across the pool, or simply floating together, swimming boosts cardiovascular health, builds strength, and improves coordination.

 The best part?
 You don’t need your own backyard pool to dive in.